-With 48 offices around the globe NES have a diverse workforce and we recognise, respect and value the diverse nature of the wider society in which we operate.
+With over 60 offices around the globe NES have a diverse workforce and we recognise, respect and value the diverse nature of the wider society in which we operate.

 However we do not feel it is enough to simply implement procedures in line with equality legislation and we have broadened our approach to ensure we are working towards being market leaders in tackling diversity issues and are supporting our clients to achieve their diversity goals.

 Diversity in Recruitment – Gender

 We are proud to partner with APSCO’s “Women in recruitment” action group and have committed to their Gender Equality Charter which is a public commitment by recruitment firms to promote gender equality throughout the business.
 As a signatory we work to ensure that we achieve best practice in our recruitment, career progression and retention practices as employers and aim to empower our female employees to achieve their full potential.

 To make recruitment diversity a reality we commit to focusing on the following key areas:

 • Internal Recruitment: recruiting fairly from as wide a base as possible.